kwaldenphd/how-computers-work/README.md

   * You may need to change the `View as` drop-down to something other than `Instr`.

 48. Reset the PC to value zero and execute the program to test your prediction.

+# Working at the Command Line

+ *The Programming Historian* is a multi-language, peer-reviewed online resource with "novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching" (["The Programming Historian"](https://programminghistorian.org/))

+For the last part of this lab, we will work through the "[Introduction to the Bash Command Line](https://programminghistorian.org/en/lessons/intro-to-bash)" lesson, to apply the concepts covered in the "Bite Size Command Line" zine.
+- Ian Milligan and James Baker, "Introduction to the Bash Command Line," The Programming Historian 3 (2014), https://doi.org/10.46430/phen0037.

+Lab notebook questions related to the lesson are listed below.

+<blockquote>Q17: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
+Describe what you see.
+What is your user name?
+What is the root?</blockquote>

+<blockquote>Q18: When you use the ls -l command, can you decipher the information that is displayed?
+Watch https://youtu.be/exQNuYxqFpA to help decode the information.</blockquote>

+<blockquote>Q19: Take a few moments to reflect on your experience working in the command line.
+How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?</blockquote>

 # OPTIONAL: If interested in diving more into circuits